-As long as Your contract remains inforce, We will pay the death benefit to the beneficiary after the last surviving Insured dies (outstanding contract debt will be deducted from the proceeds).
+As long as Your contract remains inforce, We will pay the death benefit to the beneficiary when the Insured person dies (outstanding contract debt will be deducted from the proceeds).
 As the owner, You may choose between two death benefit options:

 - Option 1 provides a benefit that equals the face amount of the contract.
 This "level" death benefit is for owners who prefer insurance coverage that does not vary in amount and has lower insurance charges.
-Except as described below, the death benefit under option 1 is level or fixed at the face amount. - Option 2 provides a benefit that equals the face amount of the contract plus the contract fund on the day the last surviving Insured person dies.
+Except as described below, the option 1 death benefit is level or fixed at the face amount. - Option 2 provides a benefit that equals the face amount of the contract plus the contract fund on the day the Insured person dies.
 This "variable" death benefit is for owners who prefer to have investment performance reflected in the amount of their insurance coverage.
 Under option 2, the value of the death benefit fluctuates with Your contract fund.

 Under both options, federal tax law may require a greater benefit.
 This benefit is a percentage multiple of Your contract fund.
-The percentage declines as the Insured Persons get older (this is referred to as the "corridor" percentage).
-You choose between two death benefit corridor percentage tables.
-These percentages are applied to the contract fund at the death of the last surviving Insured and, if this result is greater than the amount of death benefit computed as described above, then such result will be the amount We pay in death benefit.
-The tables of corridor percentages and some examples of how they work, are in the Statement of Additional Information which is available free upon request (see back cover).
+The percentage declines as the Insured gets older (this is referred to as the "corridor" percentage).
+The death benefit will be Your contract fund on the day the Insured dies multiplied by the percentage for his or her age.
+For this purpose, age is the attained age (last birthday) at the beginning of the contract year of the Insured person's death.
+A table of corridor percentages and some examples of how they work, are in the statement of additional information which is available free upon request (see back cover).

-Under either death benefit option, the length of time Your contract remains inforce depends on the net cash surrender value of Your contract and whether You meet the minimum premium period requirements.
+Under either option, the length of time Your contract remains inforce depends on the net cash surrender value of Your contract and whether You meet the minimum premium period requirements.
 Your coverage lasts as long as Your net cash surrender value can cover the monthly deductions from Your contract fund.
-In addition, during the minimum premium period, Your contract remains inforce if the sum of Your premium payments (minus any loans or withdrawals) is greater than the sum of the monthly minimum premiums, for all of the contract months since the contract was issued.
+In addition, during the minimum premium period Your contract remains inforce if the sum of Your premium payments (minus any loans or withdrawals) is greater than the sum of the monthly minimum premiums for all of the contract months since the contract was issued.

-The investment performances of the investment divisions and the interest earned in the General Account affect Your contract fund.
-Therefore, the returns from these investment choices can affect the length of time Your contract remains inforce.
+The investment performance of the investment divisions and the interest earned in the General Account affect Your contract fund.
+Therefore, the returns from these investment options can affect the length of time Your contract remains inforce.

-The minimum initial face amount is \$200,000.
+The minimum initial face amount generally is \$50,000.